Walk Galveston's self-guided ghost tour. 12 documented stops, 5 free. No guide, no schedule — just you and the dark.

 The Hendley Building, built in 1859, is one of the Strand's iron-front survivors.
 William Hendley made his fortune in cotton and real estate.
 He also ...

-The Galveston ghost tour includes 13 documented haunted locations.
+The Galveston ghost tour includes 12 documented stops covering 62 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Galveston tour is Moody Mansion at Moody Mansion, 2618, Broadway - Avenue J.
+The most visited stop on our Galveston tour is Moody Mansion at Moody Mansion, 2618, Broadway - Avenue J, dating back to 1895.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.